ChasTechProjects/Ubuntu-ARM64-RPi/README.md

 ### Why aren't standard Ubuntu (GNOME 3) and Ubuntu Unity on the list of Ubuntu flavours to be ported to the Pi?

 GNOME 3 and Unity are very resource heavy desktop environments and would be unusable on 1GB RAM.
 These desktop environments also require 3D compositing, something the linux-raspi2 kernel does not provide.

+### Why does only one image get uploaded at a time?

+Uploading files (especially ones larger than 1GB) to GitHub takes a long time.
+If I were to upload two images at the same time to GitHub, it would slow down the overall upload speed.
+To speed up the upload time, I compress the images using the 7z archive format.